joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 >John 6:45 (CSB) It is written in the Prophets: And they will all be taught by God.
 Everyone who has listened to and learned from the Father comes to me—

-So, when I say I need the full council of God, that is, all of the Bible, to preach to you today, what this particular passage of Scripture means, I mean what I say.
+So, when I say I need the full council of God, that is, all of the Bible, to preach to you today and what tonight's passage means, I mean what I say.
+I am going to need the whole Bible to preach to you today.
 And if I need the full council of God, so do you.

-We'e been learning in Bible study in Chad Bird's "The Christ Key" that the Bible starts with the Torah--the first five books of the Bible--and then the other 61 books of the Bible refers and quotes and builds off of the Torah.
-The Bible is not a disconnected bunches of little books that have nothing to do with each other--they are are connected because they have one author: the Holy Spirit who inspired human authors to put pen to parchment.
+Let us build off from that.
+We'e been learning in Bible study in Chad Bird's "The Christ Key" that the Bible starts with the Torah.
+The first five books are not simply there because of chronological order, although that is quite true.
+The first five books are there because the rest of the Bible builds off of that.

+Here's one example.
+One common mistake that people who want to defend homosexuality as right in the eyes of God would often say that Christ never spoke about marriage being of one man and one woman.
+Now, anybody who has been paying attention in church knows that is not true.
+Not only did Jesus speak about marriage between one man and one woman, what does he quote?
+He quotes Genesis 2.

-I say that to say that tonight's passage, Romans 5:6-11, does not exist by itself so I cannot preach this nor could not faithfully read it as a standalone, disconnected, taken-out-of-context passage.
+I say that to say this: tonight's passage, Romans 5:6-11, does not exist by itself.
+So I cannot preach this nor could not faithfully read it as a standalone, disconnected, taken-out-of-context passage.
 Romans is built upon the foundation of all of Scripture starting with Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.

+I preach tonight needing all of Scripture.
+All of the word of God.
+The full council of God.

-As much as I would love to, tonight, I cannot give you a survey on the entire Bible.
+As much as I would love to in this moment, I cannot give you a survey on the entire Bible.
 We don't have that kind of time.
 Maybe another time.
 BUT, using the first five chapters of Romans, how did we get here?
 What did Paul say before getting to tonight's wonderful gospel passage in Romans 5:6-11 How did he build his case?

+<div style="page-break-after: always;"></div>

 ### A Walkthrough of Romans